venturemark/whiteboard/bdr/006-what-to-name-comparing-lists-scope.md

-# What to name comparing lists scope
+# What to name lists scope

-We need a name for the way we connect updates to one another
+We need a name for the way we group updates together

 ### Context

-When a user creates an update they generate a list of hashtags.
-However, in order to compare this list from one user to another we need to translate into fundamental units that better capture our context along similar dimensions.
-What should we call these units?
+What do we call a group of updates?

 ### Alternatives

+- list
+- view
+- stream
+- collection
+- track record
-- atoms
+- saga
-- relations
+- moments
-- interactions
+- history

 ### Decisions